syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 ### Using Kratix to build your platform you can:

 * use GitOps workflow with Flux and familiar Kubernetes-native constructs.
-* co-create capabilities by providing a clear contract between application and platform teams through the definition and creation of “Promises”.
-We'll talk more about Kratix Promises in [the next step](installing-a-promise).
+* co-create capabilities by providing a clear contract between application and platform teams through the definition and creation of “Promises”.This tutorial will talk more about Kratix Promises in [the next step](installing-a-promise).
 * create a flexible platform with your paved paths as Promises.
 * evolve your platform easily as your business needs change.
 * start small on a laptop and expand to multi-team, multi-cluster, multi-region, and multi-cloud with a consistent API everywhere.